chuckmilam/create-ks-iso/README.md

 ### Generate a Custom RHEL Boot ISO with FIPS mode enabled with ks.cfg built-in
 This option bakes the kickstart file directly into the boot ISO, useful for systems limited to only a single bootable drive for the ISO image.

-Again, note the use of `sudo -E` to ensure the environment variables are passed into the sudo session.
+Again, a RHEL-based install ISO is required as above, and note the use of `sudo -E` to ensure the environment variables are passed into the sudo session.
 ```Shell
 CREATEBOOTISO="true" KSINBOOTISO="true" ENABLEFIPS="true" sudo -E ./create-ks-iso.sh
 ```
 ### Sanitize the working directories
-Run the sanitize script to remove any generated user credential, kickstart, and ISO files.
+Run the sanitize script to remove any generated user credentials, kickstart, and ISO files.
 ```Shell
 ./sanitize-create-ks-iso.sh
 ```